 • Discussions with parliamentary experts about recent change initiatives, for example, the use of digital services and social media

-• Against the background of developments at Westminster, examine the role and workings of your own Parliament and consider how to contribute to its improved efficiency and effectiveness.
+• Against the background of developments in the UK, examine the role and workings of your own parliament and consider how to contribute to its improved efficiency and effectiveness.